Marketing for Manufacturing: Strategies That Drive Long-Term Growth

 1) Define your Ideal Customer Profile (ICP)

-2) Identify target accounts + contacts
+2) Identify better-fit accounts and contacts

-4) Qualify + prioritize interest
+4) Qualify and prioritize interest

-5) Nurture long sales cycles
+5) Support long sales cycles

 Managed, not DIY

-Technically honest AI
+Technically honest lead intelligence

 Built for manufacturing